 But hey, at least it all looks and sounds good, right?
 Certainly, the lush cinematography by Andrew Lesnie, practical and digital effects wizardry by Weta Workshop and Weta Digital, and Howard Shore’s lyrical score, are second to none.

-And yet, ironically, The Battle of the Five Armies‘ other big shortcoming is post production-related: simply put, there’s too much CGI.
+And yet, ironically, The Battle of the Five Armies‘ other big shortcoming is post-production-related: simply put, there’s too much CGI.
 Whereas The Lord of the Rings trilogy was lauded for its restrained use of seamless (for the time) digital effects, The Battle of the Five Armies is overflowing with obvious – and often unnecessary – computer imagery.
-Perhaps the most baffling example of this is Jackson’s baffling decision to realise Billy Connolly’s Dwarven hothead Dain Ironfoot entirely through CGI, when prosthetics and make-up would have more convincingly done the trick.
+Perhaps the most baffling example of this is Jackson’s baffling decision to realise Billy Connolly’s Dwarven hothead Dain Ironfoot entirely through CGI when prosthetics and make-up would have more convincingly done the trick.

 This CG-overkill spills over into The Battle of the Five Armies‘ action sequences, too.
 Unlike in The Lord of the Rings – where Jackson combined practical stunts with the odd OTT digital flourish, and limited all-digital armies to the mid or wide shots – here, all-CGI skirmishes are the norm.
 And when Jackson does bother to involve actual humans in an action scene, the result feels oddly weightless and cartoonish.
 It’s like we’re watching someone play a video game, not experiencing the final chapter in the biggest fantasy film franchise of all time.

 The Hobbit: The Battle of the Five Armies is a disappointingly underwhelming final chapter in Peter Jackson’s six-movie Middle-earth epic.
-While the film’s epic scope, committed cast and unparalleled technical artistry can’t be faulted, it comes unstuck by devoting too much time to lacklustre CGI spectacle instead of its likeable lead character.
+While the film’s epic scope, committed cast and unparalleled technical artistry can’t be faulted, it comes unstuck by devoting too much time to lacklustre CGI spectacle instead of its likable lead character.